dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ###Importance of Unix Sort

-Sort is a simple and very useful command found in unix systems.
+Sort is a simple and very useful command found in Unix systems.
 It rearranges lines of text numerically and/or alphabetically.
-Hadoop Streaming's KeyBasedComparator is modeled after unix sort, and accepts and same configurations from command line arguments.
+Hadoop Streaming's KeyBasedComparator is modeled after Unix sort, and utilizes command line options which are the same as Unix sort command line options.

 ###Unix Sort Overview